Tissue de Voile

 5 times better stretch than Polyester, double that of Pentex.
 Aramide yarns can be woven to a tight fabric and bonds well on Mylar.

-Aramids have only moderate UV resistance, and poor with repeated flex.
-Technora is somewhat better in both these issues.
+Aramids only have a moderate resistance to UV, and it performs poorly when it comes to resisting repeated flex.
+Technora is better in both of these instances.

 Carbon FiberCarbon consists of mainly carbon atoms.
 Each fibre consists of hundreds to thousands of filaments (tubes) with a diameter of few micrometers.